 As mentioned earlier, the Congratulations diss track has caused quite the stir in the rivalry between the two channels.
 While it might have proven to be highly popular in Pewds’ circles, T-Series have launched take down orders against both the new track and ‘Bitch Lasagna’ to have the videos blocked in India.

-PewDiePie's editor, Sive, has since revealed that the diss tracks are unavailable to watch in the country, with comments disabled on both videos.
+PewDiePie’s editor, Sive, later revealed that the diss tracks are unavailable to watch in the country, with comments disabled on both videos.